 - The U.S Department of Defense and U.S. Department of Veteran Affairs' Reach Out

 - The National Council for Suicide Prevention's Take Five to Save Lives

 Sharing stories of recovery and messages that promote hope can help to build resiliency, encourage help-seeking, publicize prevention successes, and encourage actions that help prevent suicide.
 As the data shows, stories of recovery can help those who are struggling today.
 Listen to and share stories of recovery, hope, and survival:

-- The National Suicide Prevention Lifeline's stories of attempt survivors and those who lost a loved one to suicide
+- The 988 Suicide and Crisis Lifeline's stories of attempt survivors and those who lost a loved one to suicide

 - The U.S Department of Veteran's Affairs' stories of veterans

 - The Live Through This project's stories of attempt survivors